Costa Rica Car Rental: All Your Questions Answered

 Picking up Your Rental Car

-They will then take you in a comfortable shuttle about five minutes away to the Adobe office.
+The Adobe representative will then take you in a comfortable shuttle less than five minutes away to the Adobe office.
 Here an attendant will help you to finalize your car rental, inspect the car with you, and help you get on your way for your vacation.

 The Liberia International Airport is located in the Guanacaste Province on the Pacific coast near the Nicaragua border.